tobyweston/essential_acceptance_testing/manuscript/part2/problems-it-causes.md

 ## Technical over exposure

-The business know too much about the technology choices.
-It's really none of their business! [more]
+If we're not careful, the business can end up knowing too much about the technology choices.
+It's really none of their concern. [more to come]

 ## Cargo cult